diramazioni/snippets_menu_magic/README.md

 Introduction
 ===================

-SnippetsMenuMagic is an IPython extension that let's you easly create menu directly from the notebook.
+SnippetsMenuMagic is an IPython extension that let's you easily create menu directly from the notebook.

 The menu elements can be snippets of code, internal/external links, markdown documents etc.